TEST Paragraph

 Elements of the proposal include the following:

-The deadline for the public to submit written comments on the proposed rule is December 30.
-ABC will be submitting detailed comments.
+The deadline for the public to submit written comments on the proposed rule has been extended to Jan.
+14, 2025, from the original deadline of Dec.
+30. ABC will be submitting comments on the proposal.

 OSHA resources on the proposed rule: